prakashmirji/toml-configer/README.md

-### containerd-migration
+### toml-configer-sample

-This repo contains source and design doc for containerd migration project
+This repo contains source to read and update toml file (like containerd config.toml).
+It uses https://github.com/pelletier/go-toml to deal with toml files.
+If you are looking to tool manipulate toml files, you can take a look at this sample

 ### How to update containerd config.toml with airgap settings
 Follow these commands